nemixu/trivia-rooms/README.md

 ## Bugs and problems

 - API BUG -
-Issue with the api that has been identified - some of the results from the api come back with no objects this is due to the api not having questions for the specific topics, to overcome this I will be removing the topics that come back with no data from the array so the user experience is continued.
+Issue with the api that has been identified - some of the results from the api come back with no objects inside the array this is due to the api not having questions for the specific topics, to overcome this I will be removing the topics that come back with no data from the array so the user experience is continued.
 Below is the topics from the api that are currently showing results of [];

-1. [4]Entertainment : musicals & Theatres
-2. [10]Science: Mathematics
-3. [24]Politics
-4. [25]Art
+The category ID's which have been removed are listed below [13, 19, 24, 25, 29, 30]

 - Url fetch issue
 Changing the parameter of my const URL was showing issues in the debugging process - I was using google chrome tools for debugging, I began using the breakpoints to pause the action of a function to ensure things were running correctly - I found I was getting a failed promise from the api response as the URL details were incorrect - only after debugging and spending time trying to resolve the issue proved that the spelling of one word was incorrect, once this was changed the api began pulling the information correctly once again.

-- Issue with removing 4 empty objects from the array at categoryDropDown.append - this was proven to be an issue to write clean code without having four if statements.
+- Issue with removing 6 empty objects from the array at categoryDropDown.append - this was proven to be an issue to write clean code without having four if statements.
 I wanted to try and have the cleanest solution possible for this problem.
-The solution I currently have removes one of the objects from the array that has empty data from the api.
+The .includes method was the best solution and provided clean code and more readable for someone reading.

 - Issues without shuffle it would always put the same answer down on the answer area, I adopted Fisher-Yates Shuffle algorithm to resolve this and it now randomizes